pytorch/ao/torchao/sparsity/README.md

 Sparsity is the technique of removing parameters from a neural network in order to reduce its memory overhead or latency.
 By carefully choosing the way a model is pruned, one can achieve significant reduction in memory overhead and latency, while paying a reasonably low or no price in terms of model quality (accuracy / f1).

-# Goal
+## Goal

 We feel that the main problem current researchers / users face is fragmentation.
-Researchers rightfully aim to show end-to-end results, but this means a lot of time is spent figuring out how to integrate with PyTorch and implementation questions like: When should I mask?
-When/how should I store the compressed representation?
-Do I want in-place or out-of-place mask updates?
-How can I call sparse matmul instead of dense?
+Researchers rightfully aim to show end-to-end results, but this means a lot of time is spent figuring out how to integrate with PyTorch and implementation questions like:
+- *When should I mask?*
+- *When/how should I store the compressed representation?*
+- *Do I want in-place or out-of-place mask updates?*
+- *How can I call sparse matmul instead of dense?*

-We hope to change that by providing tutorials and APIs for both sparse kernels (tensor subclassing) and pruning algorithms (torch.ao.pruning.Sparsifier) that users can extend.
-We feel like the above problems can be solved once, by torchao, letting researchers focus on pushing sparse kernel performance or more accurate pruning algorithms.
+We feel like the above problems can be solved once, by `torchao`, letting researchers focus on pushing sparse kernel performance or more accurate pruning algorithms.

-Our flow should be modular, so that users need not use our flow for (1) in order to realize (2).
-Users should be able to come to our flow with existing dense weights that satisfy a given sparsity pattern that they could have obtained from custom code or other third-party libraries.
+More concretely, we hope to provide tutorials and APIs for both sparse kernels (tensor subclassing) and pruning algorithms (torch.ao.pruning.Sparsifier) that users can extend.
 We also aim to accelerate not only inference with our fast sparse matmul kernels, but also GenAI training.

-1. Train sparse models with hardware acceleration, with minimal accuracy loss.
+1. Train sparse models from scratch with hardware acceleration, with minimal accuracy loss.
-2. Prune their model weights to an arbitrary sparsity pattern.
+2. Recover accuracy loss of pruned model with custom pruning algorthim.
-3. Run their model on sparsity-supported hardware to realize performance improvements.
+3. Accelerate masked/pruned models on sparsity-supported hardware to realize performance improvements.

+## Guiding Principles

+Our APIs should be done in a modular manner, so that users should be able to come to our flow with existing dense weights that satisfy a given sparsity pattern that they could have obtained from custom code or other third-party libraries.

 For (2), we have the following goals for our flow: